 Depending on your body’s fluid levels at the time, you may need one or more glasses of water before you hit the gym to protect against dehydration during your workout.
-After your workout, it’s important to drink a lot of water to replace the fluids lost through sweat and humidity.
+When we sweat, we lose both water and electrolytes, so it’s important to drink at least eight ounces of water beforehand to preemptively replace the fluids lost through sweat and humidity during exercise.

 DON’T: Drink Too Much During a Workout

 Keep yourself hydrated while exercising, but avoid drinking too much.
-Excess water consumption during your workout will reduce sodium concentration in your body and deplete your natural electrolytes, resulting in fatigue.
-Also, always try to drink from a glass over a bottle.
-And if you have to use a bottle, ensure that it is food-grade.
-(As a fellow water addict, I can tell you, investing in one of the best BPA-free water bottles is a smart move.)
+Excess water consumption during your workout will reduce sodium concentration in your body and deplete your natural electrolytes, resulting in fatigue or worse.

 DO: Drink Before Bedtime

-If you are fully hydrated before going to bed and sleeping, you can lower the risk of heart attack and stroke, as dehydration elevates the risk factors for cardiovascular disease.
-A heart attack occurs mostly in the morning because the blood is thicker due to loss of water.
-This is of the many good reasons to drink water at night in order to keep your body hydrated while you are sleeping.
+If you are hydrated before going to bed and sleeping, you may lower the risk of heart attack and stroke, as dehydration elevates the risk factors for cardiovascular disease.
+In fact, according to a study in the European Journal of Nutrition, dehydration can impair vascular function almost as much as smoking a cigarette.

 DO: Drink When You’re Tired

 Drinking a glass of water when you feel tired will help to power up your brain.
-Since your brain consists of 75% water, drinking a glass or two when you’re feeling sleepy will help to replenish your noggin’s fluid levels, and increase cognitive functioning.
-Drink a glass of water if you’re feeling tired at work, or if you have a big presentation coming up and need to focus.
-If you’re feeling the need for a nap but can’t take one, have a glass of water instead.
+Since your brain consists of 75% water, drinking a glass or two when you’re feeling sleepy will help to replenish vital fluid levels and increase cognitive functioning.
+Drink a glass of water if you’re feeling tired at work or if you have a big presentation coming up and need to focus.
+If you have a hankering for a nap but unfortunately can’t take one, drink a glass of cool water instead.

 Pro Tip: Did you know that fatigue is one of the primary signs of dehydration?
-Because of its ability to move quickly throughout the body and directly to the brain, drinking water can give you the boost you need before a big meeting, or when you’re on deadline and you didn’t get as much shut-eye as you’d like.
+Because of its ability to move quickly throughout the body and directly to the brain, drinking water can give you the boost you need before a big meeting or when you’re on deadline and didn’t get as much shut-eye as you’d prefer.
 Natural caffeine?
 We’ll take it!